Data-Pooling in Stochastic Optimization: Introduction

 Many authors have tried to develop simple intuition for Stein's result (e.g., \citealp{efron1977stein,stigler19901988,brown2012geometrical,brown1971admissible,beran1996stein}) with mixed success.
 As a consequence, although Stein's phenomenon has had tremendous impact in statistics, it has, in our humble opinion, had fairly limited impact on data-driven optimization.
 It is simply not clear how to generalize Stein's original algorithm to optimization problems different from minimizing mean-squared error.
 Indeed, the few data-driven optimization methods that attempt to leverage shrinkage apply either to quadratic optimization (e.g., \citealp{davarnia2017estimation,jorion1986bayes,demiguel2013size}) or else under Gaussian or near-Gaussian assumptions \citep{gupta2017small,mukherjee2015efficient}, both of which are very close to Stein's original setting.

-By contrast, our analysis of the data-pooling phenomenon does not require strong distributional assumptions and applies to constrained, potentially non-convex, non-smooth optimization problems.
+By contrast, our analysis of the data-pooling phenomenon \editt{requires very mild distributional assumptions} and applies to constrained, potentially non-convex, non-smooth optimization problems.
 Numerical experiments in \cref{sec:Numerics} further suggest that even our few assumptions are not crucial to the data-pooling phenomenon.
 Moreover, our proposed algorithm, Shrunken-SAA, is extremely versatile, and can be applied in any setting in which SAA can be applied.

 Finally, we note that (in)stability has been well-studied in the machine-learning community (see, e.g., \citealp{bousquet2002stability,shalev2010learnability,yu2013stability} and references therein). \citet{shalev2010learnability}, in particular, argues that stability is the fundamental feature of data-driven algorithms that enables learning.
 Our Sub-Optimality-Instability Tradeoff connects the data-pooling phenomenon in stochastic optimization to this larger statistical concept.
 To the best of our knowledge, however, existing theoretical analyses of stability focus on the large-sample regime.
 Ours is the first work to leverage stability concepts in the small-data, large-scale regime.
 From a technical perspective, this analysis requires somewhat different tools.